Sentra-Brain/sentra-platform/docs/arc42/02_constraints.md

 - **Security Policies**
   - VPN or LAN-only access by default
-  - Admin tools such as n8n and Admin Panel restricted to authenticated system administrators
+  - Admin tools such as the Admin Panel (and optionally n8n for future workflow automation) restricted to authenticated system administrators
   - Internal API keys must control access between components

 ---